tibel/Caliburn.Light/doc/composition.md

 </UserControl>
 ```

 Notice that the ShellViewModel has two methods, each of which passes a view model instance to the ActivateItem method.
 Recall from our earlier discussion that ActivateItem is a method on Conductor<T> which will switch the ActiveItem property of the conductor to this instance and push the instance through the activation stage of the screen lifecycle (if it supports it by implementing IActivate).
 Recall also, that if ActiveItem is already set to an instance, then before the new instance is set, the previous instance will be checked for an implementation of IGuardClose which may or may not cancel switching of the ActiveItem.
 Assuming the current ActiveItem can close, the conductor will then push it through the deactivation stage of the lifecycle, passing true to the Deactivate method to indicate that the view model should also be closed.
-This is all it takes to create a navigation application in Caliburn.Micro.
+This is all it takes to create a navigation application in Caliburn.Light.
 The ActiveItem of the conductor represents the “current page” and the conductor manages the transitions from one page to the other.
 This is all done in a ViewModel-First fashion since it’s the conductor and it’s child view models that are driving the navigation and not the “views.”

 Once the basic Conductor structure is in place, it’s quite easy to get it rendering.
 The ShellView demonstrates this.
 All we have to do is place a ContentControl in the view.
 By naming it “ActiveItem” our data binding conventions kick in.
 The convention for ContentControl is a bit interesting.
 If the item we are binding to is not a value type and not a string, then we assume that the Content is a ViewModel.
-So, instead of binding to the Content property as we would in the other cases, we actually set up a binding with CM’s custom attached property: View.Model.
-This property causes CM’s ViewLocator to look up the appropriate view for the view model and CM’s ViewModelBinder to bind the two together.
+So, instead of binding to the Content property as we would in the other cases, we actually set up a binding with CL’s custom attached property: View.Model.
+This property causes CL’s ViewLocator to look up the appropriate view for the view model and CL’s ViewModelBinder to bind the two together.
 Once that is complete, we pop the view into the ContentControl’s Content property.
 This single convention is what enables the powerful, yet simple ViewModel-First composition in the framework.

 For completeness, let’s take a look at the PageOneViewModel and PageTwoViewModel: